Changwanseo/GenMine/README.md

 https://www.tandfonline.com/doi/full/10.1080/12298093.2022.2116816

 # Knwon issues
-* Currently, GenMine ends with error when no records exists with given arguments.
+* Currently, GenMine ends with error when 0 records exists with given arguments.
 We will make it safer later.
+* Using more than 2 genus currently causes error.
+Will be fixed in next version

 ## Install